Gatwick airport drones incident leads to arrests

 "Every line of enquiry will remain open to us until we are confident that we have mitigated further threats to the safety of passengers," Collis said.
 He urged anyone with information about the drone incidents to contact Sussex police and said the department continued to urge "the public, passengers and the wider community around Gatwick" to "be vigilant."

-The police said there aren't any indications that the drone events were "terror related," CBS News reported.
+The police said there aren't any indications that the drone events were "terror related," CBS News reported, but in a tweet Friday, the department called the drone incursions a "deliberate and serious act."

+Gatwick's CEO said the same in a Thursday statement, labeling the incident "a highly targeted activity ... designed to close the airport and bring maximum disruption in the run up to Christmas."
+Police tweeted on Thursday that the drones appeared to be industrial models.

 The 47-year-old man and 54-year-old woman were arrested late Friday in the town of Crawley, where they're from, police said.